 Identify

-NHS Highland provides healthcare across a remote and rural area of Scotland.
-Many outpatient clinics are delivered in the main urban centre (Inverness) resulting in travel times for patients of up to 3 hours each way, often for brief appointments.
-The need for a different option for outpatient appointment was driven by public demand.
-Video consulting technology was available at the time but was rarely used as there were no processes to enable its effective use.
+Identified the problem: Highland is a remote and rural area of Scotland.
+Outpatient clinics were delivered in the urban centre resulting in travel times for patients of up to 3 hours each way.
+Video consulting technology was rarely used due to lack of standardised processes.

 Understand